FLAGS FOR HEROES – CORPUS CHRISTI

 Heroes don’t have to wear a cape…sometimes they wear a uniform…sometimes they simply wear a smile as they make a difference in your life, in our community, or in the world.
 Remember them.
 Honor them.

 Each flag pole will have a 4″ round recognition tag attached.
 Each tag will include the name of the individual it is in honor/memory of and the sponsor’s name.
+Additionally, each tag will also have an individual social media post.
 Tags will be given to the sponsors following the event.

 Special Events: